-- Obtain an application from the ASB sponsor. - Obtain one (1) letter of recommendation from a staff member. - Be in good academic and behavioral standing. - Students may hold the same office for no more than two years during their four years in high school.
-Exceptions to this policy can be made by the faculty sponsor.
+- Obtain an application from the ASB sponsor. - Obtain one (1) letter of recommendation from a staff member. - Be in good academic and behavioral standing. - Hold the same office for no more than two years during their four years in high school.
+Exceptions to this policy can be made by the faculty sponsor. - Students may hold only one office per year.